networkservicemesh/networkservicemesh/docs/spec/plugins.md

 Specification
 -------------

-NSM provides a way to extend its functionality by creating plugins.
+NSM is a cluster agnostic technology and any cluster specific functionality could be provided via extensible plugins mechanism.
 Here is a small glossary:

 - **Plugin** — a gRPC server that has one or more Plugin Capabilities to extend NSM functionality
 - **Plugin Capability** — a gRPC service definition that specifies methods related to one small piece of NSM functionality (for example, the connection capability is only responsible for updating and validating a connection)